 Part-time, hourly, adjunct, and unpaid positions are not eligible.
 Some operational positions are eligible.
 For more information on eligibility requirements, etc, see H-1B visa status.

 The Reves Center works with the hiring department to secure H-1B status for its employees.
-It is best to start the process 4 months in advance of the start date.
 H-1B status can be granted in 3 year increments for a total of 6 years.
 Steve Sechrist, [[sjsech]], at the Reves Center will advise the department on the process, requirements, timeline.

-- Department and employee completed H-1B Sponsorship/Information forms (see below) and submit to [[sjsech, Steve Sechrist]] at Reves Center.
+Step 1: Department and employee complete necessary forms and submit to [[sjsech, Steve Sechrist]] at Reves Center.

 Fees (US government filing fees)

-- Standard processing fees - $825 for an initial H-1B petition or $325 for an extension - are paid by William & Mary through the Reves Center.
+- Standard processing: $825 for an initial H-1B petition or $325 for an extension - are paid by William & Mary through the Reves Center.

-- Expedited processing (premium processing) fees - $1225 - are paid by the department or employee.
+- Expedited processing (premium processing): $1225.
+This is paid by the department or employee by check or money order.
 This fee is in addition to the standard fee of $825/$325.

-- Note: In most cases Premium Processing can be avoided.
+- Note: In many cases Premium Processing can be avoided.
 Reves Center can help assess whether it will be needed or not.

-Depending on the empoyees current immigration/visa status, he/she may be able to begin employment even before the H-1B petition is approved:
+Note: Depending on the employee's current immigration/visa status, he/she may be able to begin employment even before the H-1B petition is approved:

 - Immediate employment may be possible, if he/she is in F-1 student status with valid Optional Practical Training (OPT), J-1 student status with Academic Training, or J-1 scholar status.

-- If the employee is currently in H-1B status at another institution, he/she can begin work for W&M once we have submitted the petition to Homeland Security (i.e. no need to wait for it to be approved).
+- If the employee is currently in H-1B status at another institution, he/she can begin work for W&M once we have submitted the petition to Homeland Security (i.e. We do not need to wait for it to be approved).
+That can be as quick as two weeks.

 Contact Steve Sechrist, [[sjsech]]